StaffanBetner/StaffanBetner.github.io/about.md

 In 2019, SVT hired me to perform a similar analysis of their survey for the political quiz on the European Parliament election.
 All respondents were placed in a (Swedish) European political space.
 The article on the analysis can be found at [www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden](https://www.svt.se/datajournalistik/partier-och-kandidater-i-den-eu-politiska-rymden/) (in Swedish).

+### Awards

+- **Genealogisk Ungdoms fond (GU-fonden)** (2021) - a scholarship fund administered by the Swedish Federation of Genealogical Societies (Sveriges Släktforskarförbund) to promote genealogy among young people.
+Nominated by Genealogiska Föreningen and awarded for creativity and the development of smart digital tools and software for both DNA-based and traditional genealogy.

 ### Contact me

 Contact details below (the icons).